mrvollger/SDA/README.md

 # Download: #
 ```
-git clone --recurse-submodules -j8 git://github.com/mvollger/SDA.git
+git clone --recurse-submodules git://github.com/mvollger/SDA.git
 ```

 # Install: #
 The requirements for SDA are taken care of my two conda environments (sda-python-2 and sda-python-3).
-In order to get this running you must already have anaconda 3 installed somewhere on your system and you must be able to create enviorments.
+In order to get this running you must already have anaconda 3 installed somewhere on your system and you must be able to create environments.

 Once that is done modify `env_conda.cfg` so that it adds conda to your path.
 The `CONDA_PATH` variable must be set so that it points at you conda installation.
 Here is an example of what your `env_conda.cfg` might look like.
 ```